We Need To Omit These Fat Sex Myths Now

 Of course, attractiveness is subjective: Not everyone finds the same things beautiful.
 But to say that anyone in double digits sizing is just not sexy is obtuse and tells me that we haven’t been doing a great job at exposing large bodies as confident and erotic.

 I rarely see my body type rendered in the media.
-In fact, though 45% of British women are dress size 16 or above, we’re only represented in a small proportion of the images we see — and of course that’s going to colour the way we see (or don’t see) larger bodies.
+In fact, though 67% of women in the U.S. are a size 14 or above, we’re only represented in 2% of the images we see (as you may know, that’s the infuriating impetus behind Refinery29’s 67% Project) — and of course that’s going to color the way we see (or don’t see) larger bodies.
 And when you don’t see yourself represented, you have a harder time finding that much-needed confidence that’s a key ingredient for sexiness.

 Open your eyes to larger bodies.
 Actively seek them out and really look.
 Look to find acceptance in others but also acceptance for your own body.
 The more you look, the more you’ll find yourself less visually offended — and maybe even more turned on.